TLC Park: TLC Village

 The TLC Village at the park hosts a variety themed events annually such as Love at the Park (every Valentine's Day), The Life of Christ (every Holy Week), and the Christmas by the Lake (Christmas season).

 Activities

 Recreation

 The Mercado del Lago has a recreational area with activities for fishing, boating, jogging, biking, skating, and wall climbing.

 Concerts and performances

 TLC Park has been the site of a lot of concerts in the city.
-The Taguig Music Festival was first held on April 2024 in TLC Park.
+The Taguig Music Festival was first held in April 2024 in TLC Park.
 In 2025, to celebrate Valentine's Day, the TLC Heart Beats was held at the concert grounds of the park, with live performances from local artists within the city.